Home » Treatments/Research » VPPRN Patient-Powered Research » VPPRN Community Dashboard » Microscopic Polyangiitis (MPA) VPPRN

 Entire VPPRN Community

-Current State of Vasculitis: 19% of patients with MPA reported their vasculitis as active.
-This is less than the 24% reported in the Network.
+Members’ Current State of Vasculitis: At the January 2025 check-in, a smaller percentage of patients with MPA reported their vasculitis as currently active.
+15% of patients with MPA reported their vasculitis as active compared to 23% in the VPPRN community.

 Patients with MPA